doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - **fieldName** - The name of the field that will be used to determine if the object is removed or not (NULL means it's not removed.
 A date value means it was removed).
 NOTE: The field MUST be nullable.

-**Note:** that SoftDeleteable interface is not necessary, except in cases there you need to identify entity as being SoftDeleteable.
-The metadata is loaded only once then cache is activated
+**Note:** that SoftDeleteable interface is not necessary, except in cases where you need to identify entity as being SoftDeleteable.
+The metadata is loaded only once then cache is activated.

 ``` php
 <?php